mdekrey/ttrpg-game-engine/game-powers-ui/src/content/rules/non-combat-encounter.md

 >   check made by an adjacent ally.
 Make a DC 10 skill check or ability check.
 >   If you succeed, you give a +2 bonus to your ally's next check using the same
 >   skill or ability.
-> - **Different Skill or Ability Check:** Describe how you're helping, and
+> - **Different Skill or Ability Check:** Describe how you're helping and
 >   decalare which skill you're trying to boost.
 It must be plausible to help in
 >   this manner.
 Make a DC 10 skill check or ability check; the DM will
 >   determine which skill for you to use.
 If you succeed, you give a +2 bonus to
->   your ally's next check.
+>   your ally's next check using the declared skill.
 >
 > In either case, this bonus ends at the end of the ally's next turn.